rohan-paul/Algorithm-in-JavaScript/Sort/BubbleSort/README.md

 See this for pictorial representation - http://codingmiles.com/sorting-algorithms-bubble-sort-using-javascript/

+So basically, the bubble sort algorithm can be easily optimized by observing that the n-th pass finds the n-th largest element and puts it into its final place.
+So, the inner loop can avoid looking at the last n − 1 items when running for the n-th time:

 B> In other words, after the first pass, the biggest elements is placed at its correct position.

 C) And this IS THE PRINCIPLE BASED ON WHICH I CAN IMPROVE THE ALGO BY REDUCING THE NO OF PASSES FOR THE INNER NESTED FOR LOOP EACH TIME - Meaning, for the second loop of i = 1 pass, I actually no more have to compare the right-most element.
 As I know the right-most element is the biggest and has been placed at its correct right-most position.